segment-integrations/connect-kafka/README.md

 # connect-kafka

-Connect [Segment](https://segment.com/) to [Kafka](http://kafka.apache.org/) in 5 minutes.
-Pipe Segment's data sources into your Kafka cluster.

-Release: `ALPHA`
+This program is an example implementation of a [Segment](https://segment.com/) [Webhook](https://segment.com/docs/integrations/webhooks) consumer that publishes events to [Kafka](http://kafka.apache.org/).

+This is not an officially supported Segment product, but is meant to demonstrate a simple server that you can fork or emulate to route Segment data to your internal systems.
+It may even suit your needs as is!

 <img src="http://hortonworks.com/wp-content/uploads/2016/03/kafka-logo-wide.png" data-canonical-src="http://hortonworks.com/wp-content/uploads/2016/03/kafka-logo-wide.png" width="200" height="105" />

 ## Features
-`connect-kafka` is a simple server that you deploy in your infrastructure.
+`connect-kafka` is a simple server that you deploy in your infrastructure and expose to the internet.
 It listens for Segment events and forwards them to the Kafka topic of your choice.

 - Easily forward web, mobile, server analytics events to your Kafka instance
 - Deploys in your infrastructure
 - Supports any Kafka cluster
 - Built with [Heroku Kafka](https://www.heroku.com/kafka) support in mind (with public/private space support)
-- Deploys in 5 minutes
-- Allows SSL (or not) connections
+- Supports SSL (or not) connections to your cluster
 - Supports all Segment standard methods (`identify`, `track`, `page`, `screen`, `group`)

 ## Quickstart

 1. *Connect to Kafka* - connect the `connect-kafka` to your Kafka instance.
 2. *Setup Webbook* - Enter connect-kafka's listen address into your Segment webhook menu.

+## FAQ

+#### Does this support shared secret authentication?

+Not yet, though we'd love a contribution that adds it!

+#### How do Segment Webhooks behave if my server goes down?

+We will retry the requests to the server 5 times over an hour if your server becomes unavailable.

+#### Will the events arrive in order?

+Because we're dealing with unbounded streaming data, we can't guarantee that your events arrive in the absolute order that they were collected in your client devices.
+As such, we recommend using the `timestamp` fields on each message with event-time windowing approaches in your destinations and streaming data applications.

 ### Connect to Kafka